 Crafter’s Touch: You may craft/repair items twice as quickly as normal and you can use improvised parts and tools as long as they are remotely applicable.

 Arcane Inheritance: You know the Mending cantrip.
-When you reach 3rd level, you can cast the Unseen Servant spell once per long rest.
+When you reach 3rd level, you can cast the Identify spell once per long rest.
 When you reach 5th level, you can also cast the Locate Object spell once per long rest.
 You do not require material components for any of these.
 Intelligence is your spellcasting ability for these spells.